 Extensive environmental contamination from legacy battery smelting operations at Paraiso de Dios, Haina, Dominican Republic, resulted in dangerously high Blood Lead Levels (BLLs) in children.
 Community education campaigns implemented over a number of years likely resulted in a significant decrease in BLLs, however the most drastic decreases resulted from environmental remediation.
 BLLs have now decreased to acceptable levels in nearly all cases.

-Read more about our work in the Dominican Republic at The Pollution Blog
+Read more about our work in the Dominican Republic on The Pollution Blog: